Injury Attorneys | Restoring LivesTM

 The old story of David and Goliath plays out daily on the nation’s highways—except for the ending.

 One out of every eight traffic fatalities in 2012 involved a large truck, such as a semi or tractor-trailer.
 Given the difference in size and weight between large trucks and other motor vehicles, it is not surprising that motor vehicle drivers and passengers made up 73% of the fatalities.

-A February 2013 report does reveal a surprise, however.
-It notes that passenger car drivers were at fault 75% of the time!
+A more startling statistic?
+Passenger car drivers were at fault 75% of the time.

-3. Often trucks carry a sign that says, “If you can’t see my mirror, I can’t see you.”
-Driving in this “no-zone” area contributes to many truck/car accidents.
-For one thing, it’s too close to the vehicle ahead.
-Just as a car driver needs to see what is behind him, so does the truck driver.
+Often, trucks carry a sign that reads “If you can’t see my mirror, I can’t see you.”
+Driving in a truck’s blind spot contributes to many accidents.
+Just as car drivers need to see what is around them, so do truck drivers.

-4. During bad weather such as high winds or driving rain, leave extra space behind and ahead of a truck.
+During bad weather such as high winds or driving rain, leave extra space behind and ahead of trucks.
 Do the same for sharp curves.